Desire

 Again, it’s important to note that these may not turn every person off; some people use sex as coping methods for some of the above, and interestingly, 10-20% of people find that stress actually increases desire.

-Why is Understanding Desire Like This Important?
+Why Is Understanding Desire Like This Important?

 As Dr. Nagoski has found during her own experiences as a couple’s sex therapist, many people experiencing issues with desire (either their own or their partner’s) will focus on ‘adding gas’ rather than ‘removing brakes,’ which is surprisingly found to be generally less effective.